ibm-cloud-docs/RegistryImages/ibmcloud-secure-perimeter-network/index-ibmcloud-secure-perimeter-network.md

   ```
   {: pre}

-  The directory _keys_ contains the SSH keys needed for `ibmcloud-secure-perimeter-network` to access the Vyatta.
-See the [prerequisites section](#spn_prerequisites) for more information about the SSH keys.
+  The directory `keys` contains the SSH keys that are required for `ibmcloud-secure-perimeter-network` to access the Vyatta.
+For more information about the SSH keys, see the [prerequisites section](#spn_prerequisites).

 ## `config.json` reference
 {: #spn_reference_config_json}